learn-co-students/dsc-sql-introduction-houston-ds-082619/README.md

 ## Summary

 In this lesson, you got a quick overview of what SQL is, and saw a few of your first SQL queries!
-Remember that there are multiple SQL dialects all with particular anomalies and differences, but the overall language is generally fairly similar and interchangeable.
+Remember that there are multiple SQL dialects all with particular differences, but the overall language is generally fairly similar and interchangeable.